-Having opened close to 200 years ago, Habu Port, or Habu-no Minato as it’s known locally, was for a long time the gateway into Izu Oshima Island.
+Having opened close to 200 years ago, Habu Port in English, or Habu Minato in Japanese as it’s known locally, was for a long time the gateway into Oshima Island.

 As connecting boats to Honshu, the main island of Japan no longer dock here, the activity in the water is much quieter now, leaving no trace of its bustling past.

 Walking inland from Habu Port, you’re met with a gently curved street with an elegant, historical feel about it.
 It’s on this street, which played many important roles throughout history, that you can find Minato-Sushi, a restaurant much loved by locals for many years.

 A local favorite for a long time, it’s a place that travelers aught to go to as well.
 If you do intend on going, it’s safer to book a table to be sure.
 The seats fill up fast with customers smacking their lips over delectable sushi even during weekday lunch.